-In his book The Third Plate, chef Dan Barber argues that chefs have the power to change the way the world eats.
-Evrim Dogu is proving that true every day when he sources local grain for Sub Rosa bakery in Richmond, Virginia.
-Dogu opened Sub Rosa in 2012 (a few days later the building burned, and he spent a year rehabbing the damaged space).
-Today, Dogu grinds his own grains to make his assortment of whole grain breads and pastries, fired in a wood oven.
+Evrim Dogu works hard to source local grain for Sub Rosa bakery in Richmond, Virginia.
+Dogu opened Sub Rosa in 2012, and today grinds his own grains to make his assortment of whole grain breads and pastries, fired in a wood oven.

 Dogu works with local farmers to source heirloom grains like Bloody Butcher and Hickory King corn and winter wheat.
 But the search isn't easy.
 Although Virginia lends itself to growing ancient grains like sorghum, oats and rye, most farmers these days grow those crops for animal feed.
 By seeking out local farmers to supply his bakery, Dogu is working to bring back local grain to the mid-Atlantic landscape.